 Get to know us, get to know the website

 If you want to get an idea of what work on FSFE's website consists of, the best way is to come have a chat with us.
 Some of the webmasters are regularly on freenode's #fsfe channel, where we will be happy to meet you and answer your questions!
-To check out who is working on the website, and with FSFE as a whole, visit our team page.
+To check out who is working on the website, and with FSFE as a whole, visit the FSFE's team page and the specific Web team page.